samfargo/townscout/docs/ARCHITECTURE_OVERVIEW.md

 ### State & Actions

-- Global state lives in `lib/state/store.ts` (Zustand + localStorage persistence) tracking active POIs, per-filter sliders, mode selections, cached D_anchor maps, and climate selections.
+- Global state lives in `lib/state/store.ts` (Zustand) tracking active POIs, per-filter sliders, mode selections, cached D_anchor maps, and climate selections.
+State is ephemeral and resets on page refresh to ensure clean initialization.
 - `lib/actions/index.ts` holds the imperative bridge between UI state and the map:
   - Fetches catalog metadata and ensures caches are hydrated (`ensureCatalogLoaded`).
   - Adds/removes POIs (`addCategory`, `addBrand`, `addCustom`, `removePOI`) and keeps D_anchor caches in sync.
-  - Applies GPU filters by pushing MapLibre expressions built in `lib/map/expressions.ts` to the correct layers through the `MapController`.
+  - Applies GPU filters by coordinating with the map worker to build GPU expressions that are then applied to the MapLibre layers through the `MapController`.
-  - Restores persisted filters from storage and coordinates custom coverage recomputes (`fetchCustom` via `lib/services/dAnchor.ts`).

 ### Map Integration

 - `lib/map/MapController.ts` instantiates MapLibre, registers the PMTiles protocol, tracks active mode filters, and exposes hover callbacks.
-Layer IDs come from `lib/map/layers.ts`, which defines the base style and source references for r7/r8 PMTiles.
+The base style defines r7/r8 PMTiles sources with default visibility and 0.4 opacity, ensuring that when no filters are active, all hexes are shaded (showing the full coverage area).
 - `lib/map/map.worker.ts` builds GPU expressions in a Web Worker to combine multiple POI criteria.
 When multiple filters are active (e.g., airport + Costco), the worker uses **intersection logic** (MapLibre `'all'` expressions) so only hexes meeting ALL criteria are shown.
 This ensures that adding more criteria progressively narrows the livable area, as intended.
-- `lib/map/controllerRegistry.ts` (not listed earlier) stores the singleton controller instance so action creators can mutate map state outside React components.
+Climate filters are combined with POI filters using AND logic when both are present.
+- The MapController maintains a singleton worker instance and applies expression updates via RAF-coalesced batches to minimize render thrashing during slider interactions.

 ### Sidebar & UI Components